m-daros/labs-log-tracing/README.md

 - **Logs aggregation**

-  When an application is decomposed in small pieces and every service can have one or more instances how can we retrieve the necessary info on log files in order to debug a problem?
+  When an application is decomposed in small services and every one can have several running instances and every one has it's own log files, how can we retrieve the necessary info on them in order to debug a problem?
 Can we find the location of every log file, can we access every one and find what we're searching for?

-  Obviously not: we need a single well known place where all logs are collected and accessible and we also need a way to search the info we need.
+  Obviously not: we need a single well known place where all logs are collected and accessible and we also need a way to search the info we need in a straightforward way.

 - **Distributed Tracing**

   If our application is affected by poor throughput, all computations takes long time to complete, or everyting is fine but sometime something happens and we can observe performance degradation, how can we found where is the problem if the degraded use case is spanned across many and many microservices?
-Is there one of the pieces where we have a bottleneck?
+Is there one of them where we have a bottleneck?
 How can we found where a transaction is taking the majority of the computation time?